Quantile based modelling of diurnal temperature range with the five-parameter lambda distribution: Inference

 \subsection{Parameter estimation in the regression model}

 Inference for the regression model is divided into two steps.
 The estimation procedure is illustrated in Figure~\ref{fig:scheme}.
-First, quantile regression is performed using the \texttt{R} package \texttt{quantreg} \citep{quantreg}, separately for each of the probabilities $p_i = i / 100,\ i = 1, \ldots, 99$.
-At any location \(\bm{s}_0\) with available explanatory variables, where we wish to model diurnal temperature range, we estimate the conditional quantiles $\widehat{q}_{p_i}(\bm{s}_0)$ The quantile function of the FPLD is then fitted to the 99 estimated quantiles \(\widehat{q}_{p_1}(\bm{s}_0), \ldots, \widehat{q}_{p_{99}}(\bm{s}_0)\) using a marginal parameter estimation method.
+First, quantile regression is performed using the \texttt{R} package \texttt{quantreg} \citep{quantreg}, separately for each of the probabilities $p_i = i / 100,\ i = 1, 2, \ldots, 99$.
+Then, at any location \(\bm{s}_0\) with available explanatory variables where we wish to model diurnal temperature range, we estimate the conditional quantiles $\widehat{q}_{p_i}(\bm{s}_0)$.
+The quantile function of the FPL distribution is then fitted to the 99 estimated quantiles \(\widehat{q}_{p_1}(\bm{s}_0), \widehat q_{p_2}(\bm s_0) \ldots, \widehat{q}_{p_{99}}(\bm{s}_0)\) using a marginal parameter estimation method.
 There are no good ways of extending the maximum likelihood or starship method to fit a quantile function to a set of quantiles.
 However, the method of quantiles is perfect for this kind of parameter estimation problem.
-Consequently, the method of quantiles is used for fitting the FPLD to the 99 estimated quantiles, resulting in an estimator $\widehat{\bm{\lambda}}^*(\bm{s}_0)$ for the FPLD parameters at \(\bm s_0\).
+Consequently, the method of quantiles is used for fitting the FPL distribution to the 99 estimated quantiles, resulting in an estimator $\widehat{\bm{\lambda}}^*(\bm{s}_0)$ for the FPL parameters at \(\bm s_0\).
+All 99 quantiles are modelled independently of each other, meaning that numerical inference can be executed in parallel.
+Fitting the FPL distribution to estimated quantiles at different locations is also an independent operation that can be performed in parallel.
+The proposed regression model is therefore highly parallelisable.